-A17 Academic Appeals against Progression and Examination Decisions
+A17 Academic Appeals against Progression and Examination DecisionsA17.1 Principles

-A17.1 Principles

-- A17.1.1 The Academic Appeals Procedure applies to all assessment points in the postgraduate research student journey: Assessment of taught modules, progression decisions, Research Programme Approval; Annual Assessment of Progress and examination. - A17.1.2 Details of the Academic Appeals Procedure, and how it relates to the postgraduate research student experience are set out in the Assessment Handbook for Taught Programmes.
+- A17.1.1 The Academic Appeals Procedure applies to all assessment points in the postgraduate research student journey: Assessment of taught modules, progression decisions, ResearchProgramme Approval; Annual Assessment of Progress and examination. - A17.1.2 Details of the Academic Appeals Procedure, and how it relates to the postgraduate research student experience are set out in the Academic Appeals Procedure on the Student Hub..